 Ayo Adebayo is a senior in the Phi Kappa Tau fraternity.
 He studies Nutritional Science and is a Founder and President of the Health and Education Relief Organization at UMD.
 He is also a member of the Order of Omega and has served as his chapter’s Academic Chairman and a Membership Orientation Officer.
 Ayo is a leader in the community not only for the work he done within his chapter.
 In the Health and Educational Relief Organization (HERO) here at the University of Maryland he has led two medical mission trips to Guyana in the 2 years since the club’s founding.

-Interested in joining an IFC fraternity this upcoming fall?
+Interested in joining an IFC fraternity in the spring?
 Get started by signing up on UMD’s Campus Director!

 Below are some of the leaders within the University of Maryland’s Greek community.
 Each of these men have demonstrated what it means to inspire people around them and give back to the community they live in.